devaneando/CoffeeMachine/README.md

 * The logic is encapsulated in `manager\DrinkManager`.
 * `helper\PromptHelper` acts as a view helper, formatting outputs for the command line using `sprintf` to simulate templating.
+* I also added a basic autoload.php file to handle the namespaces.

 In this structure, `CoffeeMachine` serves as the entry point and controller, coordinating user actions and managing output through helper classes.